mvdwetering/yamaha_ynca/README.md

   The non-working buttons can be disabled in the integration configuration by selecting "0" for number of scenes instead of "Auto detect".

-  As a workaround the scenes can be activated by sending the scene commands by performing the `remote.send_command` action on the [Remote control entity](#remote-control).
+  As a workaround the scenes can be activated by sending the scene commands by performing the `remote.send_command` action on the [Remote entity](#remote-entity).

 ```yaml
 service: remote.send_command